Ali-dotcom98/CodeAscend/README.md

-## 🏆 CodeAscend
+## 🏆 Code Ascend

-**CodeAscend** is an online coding competition platform where programmers can solve challenges, compete in real-time contests, and climb the leaderboard while sharpening their problem-solving skills.
+**Code Ascend** is an online coding competition platform where programmers can solve challenges, compete in real-time contests, and climb the leaderboard while sharpening their problem-solving skills.

 ---